Second Nine Weeks News

 Ms. Arthur’s Class

-Posted in fourth grade, picture book lesson, reading skills, technology, and writing
+Posted in picture book lesson, reading skills, and technology

 Last week in the Jackson Library, fourth grade analyzed the actions, dialogue, and personalities of the characters in Helen Lester’s Me First! to pinpoint descriptive character traits of the main characters.
 They used a Seesaw bubble map I created and chose between Pinkerton the pig or the Sand Witch templates.